AnuroopSaxena-code/FlowPay/README.md

 ```

 ### 4. Run the Application
-You can start both the frontend and the PocketBase backend concurrently from the project root:
+You can start the development server from the project root:

 ```bash
 npm run dev
 ```

 - **Web App**: Accessible at `http://localhost:3000`
-- **PocketBase Admin**: Accessible at `http://localhost:8090/_/`

 ---